michaelferon/appalachia/Code/README.md

 heatmaps.R
 ==========
-This file loads `dataFull.Rdata`.
-This file produces an estimate, for each quadrant, of the proportion of days of above-average CH4 levels.
+This script loads `dataFull.Rdata`.
+It then produces an estimate, for each quadrant, of the proportion of days of above-average CH4 levels.
 The heatmap is `~/Figures/proportions/propmat.pdf`.
 It performs this same process month-by-month as well.
 These heatmaps are in `~/Figures/proportions/monthly-pdf`.
 Finally, the results of the algorithm for producing this estimated proportion are then saved to `propList.Rdata` for further analysis.

 maps.R
 ======